dgroomes/gradle-playground/README.md

 # gradle-playground

-Learning and exploring Gradle (the #1/#2 most popular Java build tool).
+📚 Learning and exploring the Gradle Build Tool.

 > From mobile apps to microservices, from small startups to big enterprises, Gradle helps teams build, automate and
 > deliver better software, faster.